KevChike/relearning-javascript/lesson-1-arrays/readme.md

 // The above will return [30, 8, 8, 4, 2, 1, -1, -9]
 ```

+**How the compare function works in sorting of array**
+The compare function compares all the values in the array, two values at a time (a, b).

+When comparing 40 and 100, the sort() method calls the compare function(40, 100).

+The function calculates 40 - 100 (a - b), and since the result is negative (-60), the sort function will sort 40 as a value lower than 100.

 ### reverse()

 The `reverse()` method reverses the elements in an array.